johnjake/car-trackers/README.md

           * In case of failure to fetch from end point due to 404, 403, 500 or other server failure, a simple fallback was integrated to shift from end-point to local (car_owners.json)

           * You can also add user and sign-up can be found in login screen.
+          * Profile user can be modify or edit.

           * Paging was not coded due to time limit and endpoint does not have pagination.
           * Search features are not yet integrated due to time limitation of the app development.